sofiabroome/painface-recognition/README.md

 Code accompanying:

-## Dynamics are Important for the Recognition of Equine Pain in Video (CVPR 2019)
+#### Dynamics are Important for the Recognition of Equine Pain in Video (CVPR 2019)

-### and
+and

-## Sharing Pain: Using Domain Transfer Between Pain Types for Recognition of Sparse Pain Expressions in Horses (arXiv 2021)
+#### Sharing Pain: Using Domain Transfer Between Pain Types for Recognition of Sparse Pain Expressions in Horses (arXiv 2021).

-for pain recognition in videos of horses.

 *NOTE*:
 This repository has undergone many updates since 2019 (especially the data pipeline,